What is aloo gobi?

 - Transfer the onion to the blender.
 Add the chopped tomatoes and a small amount of water to blend until it becomes a paste.
 Set aside.

 3. Dum cook the potatoes and cauliflowers

 - Pour some oil into the frying pan.
-Fry some cumin seeds over low heat until it crackles, then add the chopped green chilies, ginger, and garlic.
+Fry some cumin seeds over low flame until it crackles, then add the chopped green chilies, ginger, and garlic.
 Continue stir-fry over low heat until aromatic.

 - Now return the tomato-onion paste to the pan.

 - Add the fried potatoes and cauliflower florets.
-Season them with turmeric powder, chili powder, coriander powder, and garam masala.
+Season them with turmeric powder, red chili powder, coriander powder, and garam masala.